 Step 3: Make your product in small batches and ask for opinions

 It is not always recommended to only ask your immediate family.
 We have seen how family members mislead their loved ones and tell them they are the best meanwhile they are not.
-You need only watch talent competitions!
+You need to only watch talent competitions!

 If the person you have asked for feedback gives negative feedback, please ask as much as possible and see if other people feel the same.
 If you see a trend, please do not ignore that feedback!
 Please be open to constructive criticism.
 You want to make a great product, so do not despair and be discouraged when feedback is negative.